rossbeazley/androidwear-myfirstwatchface/readme.md

  - make config service use the objects rather than persistence
  - remove persistence of other stuff except chosen option
+ - get rid of all the string stuff in colour
- - get rid of all the string stuff in colour + rotation
+ - DONE get rid of all the string stuff in rotation

  - DONE When Config Menu Option chosen for colour and rotation, need to announce change